Cheapest Car Insurance in Arkansas

 What happens if I get caught driving without insurance in Arkansas?

-MoneyGeek analyzed 11 auto insurance providers across all Arkansas ZIP codes.
+MoneyGeek evaluated 11 auto insurance companies in Arkansas using three weighted scoring factors: Affordability (60%), Customer Experience (30%), and Coverage Options (10%).
+Rate data is sourced from Quadrant Information Services, based on actual insurer filings across all Arkansas ZIP codes.
 All rates are ZIP code averages; individual quotes vary.

-Additional profiles analyzed: Young drivers ages 16 to 25 on a family policy, with separate Girls and Boys tables.
-Seniors age 65 and older.
-Drivers with violations: speeding ticket, at-fault accident, DUI conviction and texting while driving.
-Drivers with poor credit.
+Additional profiles analyzed: young drivers ages 16 to 25 on a family policy, with separate Girls and Boys tables; drivers age 65 and older; drivers with a speeding ticket, at-fault accident, DUI conviction, or texting while driving violation; and drivers with poor credit.

-State-specific notes: Arkansas allows gender and credit as auto insurance rating factors; separate Girls/Boys tables and a bad credit profile are included.
-Arkansas is a tort state, so the at-fault driver's insurance pays for damages.
+State-specific notes: Arkansas allows gender and credit as auto insurance rating factors; separate Girls and Boys tables are included, along with a poor-credit profile.
+Arkansas is a tort state, so the at-fault driver's insurer pays for damages.
 SR-22 filing is required after a DUI conviction.
+Customer experience incorporates J.D.
+Power 2025 study scores, AM Best financial strength ratings, and NAIC complaint indexes.
 Farm Bureau is a regional carrier.
 Hallmark Insurance is included in the full competitive set for this market.
+USAA is excluded from rankings due to eligibility restrictions.

 See our full methodology here.